vsrinivas/fuchsia/tests/story_shell/README.md

 the modules.

 For each event we would like to verify, the story shell writes to TestStore using Put().
-The user shell uses Get() to register handlers for the keys it expects the story shell to Put(), and continues when it has seen all the keys.
+The session shell uses Get() to register handlers for the keys it expects the story shell to Put(), and continues when it has seen all the keys.